 As such, I also recommend the Brother side cutter foot to you as well.
 My three main takeaways, though, are:

 1. Make sure you know how to use it and where to place the fabric when you start sewing.
 This will save you a ton of setup time and decrease user error!

 2. Don’t expect miracles with knits.
-If you’re deciding sewing machine vs serger and want it for knits primarily, go for the serger.
+If you’re deciding side cutter vs serger and want it for knits primarily, go for the serger.

 3. This is not a replacement for an actual serger, but it has some pretty neat serger-like features!